Meg Thee Stallion Meme’d After Being Shot, Further Proving America Takes Violence Against Black Women Lightly

 ALSO: Black Girl Magic | Michaela Coel On Why She Turned Down A $1 Million Netflix Deal

 Following her statement and video footage of Meg exiting the car with a bloody foot, TMZ reports it was allegedly Tory who shot Meg.
-As fans try to piece the details together with what little information they’ve been given, some have Photoshopped Meg’s face on to 50 cent’s body (he was infamously shot 9 times) and others have likened the night to some sort of reality television show.
+As fans try to piece details together, with what little information they’ve been given, some have Photoshopped Meg’s face on to 50 Cent’s body (he was infamously shot 9 times) and others have likened the night to some sort of reality television show.
 The jokes are endless and fans are wasting no time calling a spade a spade, seeing as we really should be uplifting Megan at this time.

 “You know Meg is a real person right???” one fan insisted.